Symmetry structure of multi-dimensional time-fractional partial differential equations

 \section{Introduction}

 The theory of fractional calculus goes back to the Leibniz's letter to L'Hospital \cite{lei}.
-With the rapid development and extensive applications in the last several decades, nowadays fractional PDEs take an important position in describing the phenomena in the fields such as physics, biology and chemistry, where under certain circumstances integer-order PDEs cannot work \cite{ki-1993,pod-1999,sun-2018}.
-Consequently, considerable attentions have been paid to study fractional PDEs and thus a number of effective techniques and methods have been proposed \cite{sri-2006,guo-2015,lu-2010,chen-2008,ahma-2015,he-2019}.
+With the rapid development and extensive applications in the last several decades, nowadays fractional PDEs take an important position in describing the phenomena in the fields such as physics, biology and chemistry, where under certain circumstances integer-order PDEs cannot work well \cite{ki-1993,pod-1999,sun-2018}.
+For instance, the anomalous diffusion of tracer particles in complex liquids where superdiffusion and subdiffusion occur is more suitable to be described by the fractional PDE \cite{mc-2014}. {Fractional-order dynamics of the fractional Bloch-Torrey equation, a generalization of the Bloch-Torrey equation by incorporating a fractional order Brownian model of diffusivity, is observed to fit the signal attenuation in diffusion-weighted images obtained from human articular cartilage and human brain \cite{rl-2008}.} Consequently, considerable attentions have been paid to study fractional PDEs and thus a number of effective techniques and methods have been proposed \cite{sri-2006,guo-2015,lu-2010,chen-2008,ahma-2015}.

-Lie group theory provides widely applicable techniques to study integer-order PDEs, for example, constructing similarity solutions and linearization mappings, investigating integrability, analyzing stability and global behavior of solutions, finding potential variables and nonlocally related systems, etc \cite{olv,lv-1982,blu}.
-Concerning Lie group theory of fractional PDEs, the fractional derivatives greatly affect the admitted Lie symmetry and related symmetry properties, such as symmetry classification, symmetry reductions and exact solutions \cite{zhang-2019,gaz-2007,rosa-2017,gaz-2009}.
-Buckwar and Luchko first established the invariance of a fractional diffusion equation under scaling transformations \cite{by-1998}.
-Subsequently, application of Lie group theory to fractional PDEs becomes one of the most hottest topics and numerous fractional PDEs are studied from the point of view of Lie symmetry where many significant results are found such as similarity solutions, non-linearization, etc, we refer to \cite{huang-2014,liu-stu,wang-2014,zhang-2018,zhang-2020,chen-2017,ss-2018,pra-2017,kd-2018,sg-2017,jer-2014} and references therein.
+Lie group theory provides widely applicable techniques to study integer-order PDEs, for example, constructing similarity solutions and {linearized} mappings, investigating integrability, analyzing stability and global {behaviors} of solutions, etc \cite{olv,lv-1982,blu,he-1994}.
+Concerning Lie group theory for fractional PDEs, Buckwar and Luchko first established the invariance of a linear fractional diffusion equation describing subdiffusion in the fractal time random walk \cite{by-1998}

-However, the current main studied objects in the literatures are $(1+1)$-dimensional single time-fractional PDEs, while the extension of Lie group theory and method to the system of multi-dimensional time-fractional PDEs is limited and not many results are found.
-For example, as the authors known, two $(1+N)$-dimensional scalar fractional PDEs are considered respectively in \cite{chen-2017,rosa-2017}.
-Some integrable coupled time-fractional PDEs are studied in \cite{ss-2018,pra-2017,kd-2018}.
-A generalization of Lie symmetry theory to space-time fractional PDEs is studied in \cite{sg-2017} and references therein.
-In \cite{zhang-2020}, we study a $(1+2)$-dimensional time-fractional biological population model in view of Lie symmetry theory.